 Comfort and counseling.
 John Piper says, “When the heart full of God’s love can draw on the mind full of God’s Word, timely blessings flow from the mouth.”
 Proverbs 25:11 puts it this way, “A word fitly spoken is like apples of gold in a setting of silver.”
 We must memorize Scripture so that we can be ready to speak it as encouragement to those who need a word from the Lord.

 Preach the Gospel.
 1 Peter 3:15 says, “but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you…” As Christians we are commanded to “Go unto all the World and preach the gospel to all creation” (Mark 16:15).
 At the very least, we should have verses that speak of the gospel memorized so that we will be able to accurately convey the good news to those who don’t know Christ.
 Understand and memorize passages about God’s holiness (1 Peter 1:16), Man’s sin (Romans 3:23), Jesus’ saving act (1 Corinthians 15:3-4), and the call to believe (John 3:16), so that you can accurately share the gospel with others.

 Delight in God.
 Do you delight in God’s person and character?
 Psalm 1:2 talks of a man who “delights in the law of the Lord” by meditating on it day and night.
 Understanding the character of God, who he is and what he has done, will bring us joy and peace as we memorize and mediate on passages that point us to Him.

-As you think through some of these reasons for memorizing Scripture, come up with a plan that will help you and your cell group succeed in this area!
+As you think through some of these reasons for memorizing Scripture, come up with a plan that will help you and your Community Group succeed in this area!
 Encourage your members to write verses down and place them around their house where they can see them, and hold each other accountable for memorizing God’s Word.